 Kolokitha beach on Google Maps

-You can reach Kolokitha beach by driving from Elounda and leaving your car in the open area behind the beach.
-It is a short walk to the beach, but the wilderness of the landscape will reward you.
+Reach Kolokytha beach by driving from Elounda and parking in the open area behind the beach — a short walk gets you to the sand, and the wild landscape rewards the effort.

 Best Hotels in Kolokytha Beach

-There are no hotels around Kolokitha beach, so you’d better stay at the beautiful Elounda, which has some celebrity-level hotels:
+There are no hotels at Kolokytha, so stay in beautiful Elounda, which has some celebrity-level hotels:

 Best Restaurants in Kolokytha Beach